kiannadalton/Practicing-with-FreeCodeCamp/README.md

 ## loopPractice.js

-### Demonstrates use of: for loop, for...of loop, for...in loop, .split, .length, assignment operators, if/else statements, .includes, .toLowerCase, two-dimensional array, .splice, spread operator (...)
+### Demonstrates use of: for loop, for...of loop, for...in loop, .split, .length, assignment operators, if/else statements, .includes, .toLowerCase, two-dimensional array, .splice, spread operator (...), .repeat

 This file is a collection of various labs I did using loops.